Code-Institute-Submissions/mikedjgreen-MSP3_club_membership/README.md

     - For accessibility the navigation will change to a sidebar for mobile viewports.
 * The information architecture is one of collections of data holding member details, another holding artwork details, another holding exhibition and another activity details.
     - There will be a need for text indexes on collections to ease searches.
 [Create indexes](static/docs/indexes.md)
+    - Decision made to store images externally to the database, with the database holding the image location on the server.
+      An example discussion of this issue [Images on database?](https://habiletechnologies.com/blog/better-saving-files-database-file-system/)

 ### Skeleton